qbrilliance/qristal-core/examples/README.md

 _gate depth_: 83
 _noise_: false

 Demonstrates the use of Qristal's built-in VQE routines.
 Can be built with MPI support and parallelization over Pauli terms.
+Requires a functional installation of pyscf to run.

 `vqeeCalculator`

 `vqeeCalculator` is a C++ compiled executable that enables command-line access to the functionality in `vqee`.
+Requires a functional installation of pyscf in order to run.

 ```{toctree}
 vqeeCalculator.md